How to use a Pulse Sensor with Arduino to measure Heart Rate.

 Before using a pulse sensor to measure heart rate, you need to first determine which signals to consider as a heartbeat by setting a threshold value for the analog values read by the sensor.
 These threshold values differ depending on a number of factors like the supply voltage and model of the pulse sensor.

-Code for calibration of the pulse sensor using Arduino.
+Code for calibration using Arduino.

 The code below is used to calibrate the pulse sensor using Arduino Serial Plotter.